-Faculty: If you're considering sponsoring student scholarship for 2019, see the suggestions for promoting student work and the 10 Tips for Scholars' Day Faculty Mentors.
+Faculty: Please consider supporting Scholars' Day by building it into your curriculum, bringing your class to the student presentations, or opening your class to visitors.
+If you're interested in supporting Scholars' Day, see our Tips for Faculty.
+If you're considering sponsoring student scholarship for 2019, see the suggestions for promoting student work and the 10 Tips for Scholars' Day Faculty Mentors.
 If you've been conducting research (e.g., while completing a degree), we invite you to present your work at the 2019 Scholars' Day conference.
 More information about the event is found on our FAQ page.

 Launch Your Business: A competitive program for student entrepreneurs.
-See the Launch Your Business page for more information.
+See the Launch Your Business website for more information.

 Tickets: To attend the keynote address at the Brighton campus, tickets are required.
 MCC students, staff, and faculty can obtain a ticket at the Information Desk in the Campus Center.
 Members of the general public can purchase tickets online at http://www.monroecctickets.com, at the Campus Center Service Desk in the R. Thomas Flynn Campus Center, Building 3, or at the Downtown Campus Bookstore.
 For further information, call the Campus Center office at 585-292-2534.